andrewchambers/bupstash/doc/man/bupstash-put.1.md

   A command to run that must print the key data, can be used instead of BUPSTASH_KEY to fetch the key from arbitrary locations such as the network or other secret storage.

-* BUPSTASH_PUTCACHE:
+* BUPSTASH_SEND_LOG:
-  Path to the cache file to use.
+  Path to the send log, overridden by --send-log.

 ## EXAMPLES